 Test-Connection 10.10.20.1

 Side note: this will take longer.
 The internet says it takes longer since the output is a Win32_PingStatus object you can work with.
-You can get a quick True
+You can get a quick True or False with the -Quiet argument.

 Side note: Not all options are available for PS 5.1.
-You can check your current version with $PSVersionTable.PSVersion
+You can check your current version with $PSVersionTable.PSVersion.

 Results